-Did you know adding fat to your diet can actually help reduce weight gain?
+Did you know adding healthy fats to your diet can actually help reduce weight gain?
 Wait, what?

 Believe it or not fats can be healthy.
 It’s all about the kind of fat you are eating.
 Incorporating healthy fats into your diet can help reduce health issues such as heart disease, improve brain function and even boost metabolism.
 Healthy fats can also help to increase your good cholesterol (HDL cholesterol) and decrease your bad cholesterol (LDL cholesterol).
 Here are ten ways to incorporate healthy fats into your daily diet.

 - Start your day by incorporating a healthy fat into your breakfast.
 Breakfast is the most important meal of the day and adding a healthy fat ingredient can jump start your metabolism.
 Add walnuts to your oatmeal each morning.
 Studies have shown that 8 walnuts a day can help lower you cholesterol naturally.
 Oatmeal has many health benefits of its own such as helping curb your appetite all day, providing important vitamins and antioxidants, and lowering cholesterol.
 Add honey or cinnamon and fresh fruit for a power packed and tasty breakfast.

 - Add coconut oil to your diet in moderation.
 While coconut oil is a saturated fat, studies have shown it is processed by the body differently than animal-based saturated fats.
 It offers a range of healing properties and can improve your digestive health.
 Plus you can use it as a skin moisturizer!